AdvancedCustomFields/docs/actions/acf-render_field.md

 ---

 ## Description
+Used to render HTML before or after the field type’s input.

 This action is called to render a field input.
 When creating a [custom field type](https://www.advancedcustomfields.com/resources/tutorials/creating-a-new-field-type/), this action runs the `render_field` function within the field type class.

-This action can be used to render HTML before or after the field type’s input.

 ## Changelog
 - Added in version 5.0.0